The Faraday Institution

 Recent Funding Examples:

-• FAST project: Battery formation, ageing, and testing for manufacturing
+• FAST project: Battery formation, ageing, and testing for manufacturing efficiency

-• 3D-CAT project: Accelerating cathode material development
+• 3D-CAT project: Novel lithium-rich 3D cathode materials development

 • NEXGENNA: Sodium-ion battery research for emerging economies